georgexyz19/inkscapetutorial.org/content/posts/extension2_triangle_extension.md

 date: 2021-07-27 08:42
 category: extension
 chapter: 2
-note: Triangle extension code explained
+note: Triangle Extension

 ## Extension Structure

-In this tutorial, we will take a detailed look at the `Triangle` extension code.
+In this tutorial, we will take a ook at the `Triangle` extension code.
 Usually an Inkscape extension consists of two files, one `.inx` file and one `.py` file.
-The `.inx` file contains xml code and the `.py` file is the Python file.
-The `.py` file ususally imports other modules so an extension involves multiple Python files.
+The `.inx` file contains xml code describing the interface and the `.py` file is the
+Python file.
+The `.py` file ususally imports other modules so an extension could involve multiple Python modules.

 The `Triangle` extension code is in the `triangle.inx` and `triangle.py` files.
-Let's open those two files in a text editor.
+Both are in the system extension directory.

 ## Inx File

-The `triangle.inx` file only has 27 lines.
+The `triangle.inx` file has 27 lines.
 The content of the file is shown below.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?> ➊